 Bronze - The Wrought Alloys

 Of all the bronze and brass material available, Wrought Bronze Alloys come in wide range of shapes and are generally available in sheet/plate, rods, tubes or bar stock products.
-They are also known for the strength and ductility and are resistant to corrosion in many circumstances.
-Most consists of pure copper and zinc, and some are an alloy of copper and tin, and other elements.
+Generally Wrought Bronze alloys are also known for the strength and ductility and are resistant to corrosion in many circumstances.
+Bronze is typically harder than Copper as a result of the added of other metals like Tin and such.
+Most consist of pure copper and zinc, and some are an alloy of copper and tin, and other elements.
 They are typically a bronze alloy consisting of copper in the range from 58 to 98% and almost all have at least small amounts of zinc from .2% all the way to 40%.
 Wrought Bronze are typically known as the following alloys:

 They are typically produced by rolling and extrusion mills or by a Forging Mill.
 In either case the material starts out as a particular shape (i.e. Round or Square block or billet) and is then cast into the desired form by either "Extruding or Pushing" the material or by "Hammering or Forging" the material down into shape.
 Additionally some of our material is available in an "As cast and cold drawn condition".
 This process involves casting the rod and then repeatedly cold drawing it to it's final dimension and annealing it during the process when necessary.